Vaccine Facts and Information — Read More

 • The flu shot usually is given as an injection in the upper arm or thigh (depending on a person’s age).
 It contains killed flu virus and can’t cause someone to get the flu.
 But it can cause soreness, redness, or swelling at the injection site.
 Rarely, it might cause a low fever or body aches.

 • The nasal spray flu vaccine contains weakened live flu viruses.
-So it may cause mild symptoms, such as a runny nose, wheezing, sore throat, vomiting, or tiredness.
+So, it may cause mild cold-like symptoms, such as a runny nose, sore throat, or tiredness.
 Like the shot, it can sometimes cause a low fever or body aches.
+But the weakened virus isn’t strong enough to grow in the lungs, so it will not cause serious illness.

 Sometimes, people faint after getting a shot, especially teens.
 It helps to sit or lie down for 15 minutes right after a shot to prevent this.